Home

 Reflective Foil Insulation

-Reflective foil insulation is one of the new breed of cleaner, greener and more effective materials available today.
+Reflective foil is one of the new breed of cleaner, greener and more effective insulation materials available today.

 Made from layers of aluminum foil, wadding and air bubbles the material works by reflecting radiant heat when used with an air-space, whereas traditional materials such as fibreglass blankets conducts heat.

 Confused?
 You’re not the only one.
+But let's try to lift the mist.

 Traditional materials like fibreglass reduce heat transfer by trapping air in the mass of the blanket but this does not reduce radiant heat transfer.